-Attendance is flexible to cater for the child’s first experience of school, with a minimum of five sessions per week up to full time attendance of ten sessions.
+Attendance is flexible to cater for the child’s first experience of school, with a minimum of five sessions per week.
 Each session allows opportunities for free play and for working on a directed task as a member of a small group.

 If a child is not fully toilet trained, we reserve the right to ask that they leave the Nursery until they are.Learn more